 A few years later, a 2014 meta-analysis combined the findings from all of the published literature comparing different dietary approaches and came to the same conclusion—that any diet that reduced calories, either by reducing fat or carbohydrate calories, was just as likely to work.

-So, the answer is simple, and really not one to grab attention in any headline: Any diet can work.
+The answer is simple and not one to grab attention in any headline: Any diet can work.
 The trick isn’t picking the diet; it’s sticking with the diet.

 Learn more about how to think like a skeptic when reading news in any medium